-The world was at war and the shipbuilding yards at Clydebank were busy churning out ships and munitions to help the allies in the struggle against Nazi Germany.
-Unfortunately, that made the area a prime target for the Luftwaffe and on the 13th and 14th of March, they came in numbers.
+With the world engulfed in the mayhem of the second world war, the shipbuilding yards of Clydebank were frantically manufacturing ships and munitions to support the allied struggle against Nazi Germany.
+That made the area a prime target for attack and as night fell on the evening of the 13th of March, they came.

-Auchentoshan didn’t escape the mayhem, suffering a hit on one of their warehouses which led eye-witnesses to describe a stream of burning whisky pouring into the River Clyde.
+Even old Auchentoshan didn’t escape the mayhem, suffering a direct hit to the warehouse, leading eye-witnesses to describe apocalyptic scenes of burning whisky, streaming toward the River Clyde.

-Smell: 16/ 20.
-A subtle nose with a Nutty character with notes of Vanilla, Grass, Lemon and Lime, Eucalyptus and a little bit of Fudge.
+Smell: A subtle nose with a nutty character with notes of vanilla, grass, lemon and lime.
+There’s some eucalyptus and a little bit of fudge too.

-Taste: 16 / 20.
-Creamy with that Nuttiness again, Lemon and Lime, Vanilla and a touch of Cinnamon and Ginger.
+Taste: Creamy with that same nuttiness again.
+Lemon and lime.
+Vanilla with a touch of cinnamon and ginger.